anhinga/2022-notes/Generative-autoregressive-models-are-similators/reading-simulators-essay.md

 ---

 "Even though neither GPT’s behavior nor its training story fit with the traditional agent framing, there are still compatibilist views that characterize it as some kind of agent.
-For example, Gwern has said[13] that anyone who uses GPT for long enough begins to think of it as an agent who only cares about roleplaying a lot of roles.
+For example, Gwern has said that anyone who uses GPT for long enough begins to think of it as an agent who only cares about roleplaying a lot of roles.

 That framing seems unnatural to me, comparable to thinking of physics as an agent who only cares about evolving the universe accurately according to the laws of physics.
 At best, the agent is an epicycle; but it is also compatible with interpretations that generate dubious predictions.